AndyBlightLeeds/r2-2wr-simulation/hardware/docker/README.md

 To start the container, use `~/code/docker/start.bash` which script starts the container and leaves it running until `~/code/docker/stop.bash` is called.
 It also copies any scripts from the `~/setup` directory into the workspace directory to allow the user to setup the workspace.

 To start the Arduino IDE, use `./arduino.bash`.
+You may be asked to update the IDE but don't do this.
+If you need a later version, update the version number in the dockerfile, rebuild the image and start a new container.

 After starting the container, you can get a Bash user prompt attached to the container using `~/code/docker/attach.bash`.
 The command `source /opt/ros/foxy/setup.bash` is run for each new terminal.